omseeth/omseeth.github.io/_posts/2025-08-26-MLLM_for_ARC.md

 ### 4.1 Solving ARC-AGI-1 with multimodal models

 To explore whether multimodal capabilities can improve a model’s predictive performance on ARC puzzles, one could adopt a strategy similar to the combination of induction and transduction proposed by Li et al. [28].
 Rather than ensembling an inductive and a transductive model, this approach would ensemble a purely linguistic LLM with a MLLM that processes both text and vision inputs.
-If the hypothesis of this paper is correct – that visual reasoning differs from linguistic reasoning and can support more accurate predictions of ARC grids – then comparing an LLM with a VLM should also yield complementary results.
-While prior work with GPT-4V [47] has not shown success, a comparison involving more recent models such as the LLMs Qwen2.5 [48] or Mistral Large 2 [32] and their multimodal counterparts, Qwen2.5-VL [7] or Pixtral Large [33], would be valuable.
+If the hypothesis of this article is correct – that visual reasoning differs from linguistic reasoning and can support more accurate predictions of ARC grids – then comparing an LLM with a VLM should also yield complementary results.
+While prior work with GPT-4V [47] has not shown success, a comparison involving more recent models such as the LLMs Qwen2.5 [48] or Mistral Large 2
+[32] and their multimodal counterparts, Qwen2.5-VL [7] or Pixtral Large [33], would be valuable.
 Eventually, the question would be if a multimodal VLM alone could suffice to solve ARC puzzles.